paulternate/cf-venafi-automation/docs/01-requirements-terminology-and-caveats/README.md

   - "venafi-se" (aka "Venafi SE")
   - "venafi-ps" (aka "AWS-PS")
   - Any personal account not belonging to Venafi/Jetstack (SSO not a requirement)
-- Access to https://ui.venafi.cloud/ via either your own private domain or the company shared one
+- Access, via either your own domain or the company shared one, to TLSPC at https://ui.venafi.cloud/
 - The ability to distinguish between buses, stairs, bicycles and traffic lights! 😊
 - You are required to complete these exercises using the "us-east-1" region, simply because it's tried and tested in these.